 CONDUCT OF EXAMINATIONS:

 Ordinarily, one Superintendent and one Deputy Superintendent shall be appointed for each center and where necessary, the Controller of Examinations shall arrange for the appointment of one or more persons to assist the Superintendents.
 Further, Resident Inspectors, Mobile Inspectors, Special Inspectors and Distributing Inspectors may also be appointed for the smooth conduct of an examination.
-NOTE:- All such appointments as aforesaid shall be made by the Controller of Examinations with the approval of the Chairman.
-In any emergency, the Chairman may himself issue any such appointment order.
+NOTE:- All such appointments as aforesaid shall be made by the Controller of Examinations with the approval of the Chairperson.
+In any emergency, the Chairperson may himself issue any such appointment order.

 APPOINTMENT AND DUTIES OF RESIDENT INSPECTOR: